DiscoverAll Things PixelPixel CameraHelp at HomeSuperfansPartnerships

 Connecting with loved ones

-Liu is passionate about Google Pixel in her job – and in her personal life as well.
-She had a hand in Live Translate , which makes real-time translation possible for spoken and text-based language, with no app needed.1 It helps her connect with family.
+Liu is passionate about Google Pixel in her job – and in her personal life, too.
+She had a hand in Live Translate, which makes real-time translation possible for spoken and text-based language, with no app needed.1 It helps her connect with family.
 “I use it on a regular basis,” she says.
-“My father-in-law only speaks Mandarin, so it’s my only way of communicating with him."
+“My father-in-law only speaks Mandarin, so it’s my only way of communicating with him.”

-And it’s what Google does best, making information useful not just for certain people, but for everyone.
+It’s what Google does best – making information helpful not just for certain people, but for everyone.

 Takeaways